IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives

 {\bf Summarization.} Our major contributions are as follows:

 \begin{itemize} \item We introduce a density based clustering method which is based on the basic principle of \emph{DBSCAN}.
 It uses a fraction of the whole dataset to produce a suitable cluster structure.
 Hence, it reduces each query processing time and the total number of queries.
 The main benefits of our algorithm is that it identifies cluster structure in terms of cluster representatives.
 In real time, one may not be interested in knowing the labels of all data points but a few for large scale data.
-Our strategy makes the algorithm more robust and efficient for handling large scale data in real time scenario.\\
+Our strategy makes the algorithm more robust and efficient for handling large scale data in real time scenario.

 \item We introduce an incremental scheme to identify cluster structures by employing a stability criterion.
 Our technique relies on the sampled items on each iteration for querying.
-This is a pseudo-query-pruning scheme which is more easier to implement than existing techniques. \\
+Hence, it reduces the number of queries.

 \item Our method introduces a strategy for having multiple representatives for each cluster.
 It facilitates a new instance to be classified to a cluster having any arbitrary shape using the nearest neighbor rule.
-This labeling scheme is more robust and accurate compared to the single representative scheme as in partition based methods. \\
+This labeling scheme is more robust and accurate compared to the single representative scheme as in partition based methods. \end{itemize}